cse163/book/book_source/source/module-6-efficiency/lesson-17-profiling-and-program-speed/slow-python.md

 int c = a + b;
 ```

 When people usually use C, they use a compiler to translate their C code into something the computer can understand (commonly `gcc`).
-This roughly translates to machine instructions in the following way
+This roughly translates to machine instructions in the following way.

 ```text
 Assign <int> 1 to a